bradfield-csi-5/chettriyuvraj/BradfieldCSI/Networks/Prework-1-Capture-the-Flag/solution.md

 - Have ignored certain things at times Eg CRC, options section in packets, because of the fact that I saw the data beforehand in Wireshark
 - Only checked out the solution on the website in glimpses
 - Slight inconsistency in how I've used structs eg. TPID in Ethernet Frame could have been uint16 instead of []byte
-- Also _PacketRecords_ have been parsed ugly-ly, would do it a little cleaner ideally
 - Should have used methods instead of functions, would probably also have simplified the tests which mostly seem to be doing the same thing
-- Could have used a single pass and unwrap data layer by layer instead of the mishmash it is now